agarrharr/ozPop.github.io/_posts/2016-08-04-cozy-with-pry.md

 ### Running shell commands

-Do a quick intro about the ability to run all sorts of shell commands by prefacing the command with a dot `.`.
+You can run the usual shell commands by using dot notation.
+That is, by prefacing a particular command with a dot while in Pry.
+E.G.: `.ls`, `.cat`, `.pwd`

 ### Editing code